 - Freshly ground black pepper

-Meanwhile, in a medium skillet, combine 6 tablespoons oil, garlic, anchovies, and red pepper flakes.
+In a medium skillet, combine 4 tablespoons (60ml) oil, garlic, anchovies, and red pepper flakes.
 Cook over medium heat until garlic is very lightly golden, about 5 minutes.
 (Adjust heat as necessary to keep it gently sizzling.)
 Add capers and olives and stir to combine.

 Using tongs, transfer pasta to sauce.
 Alternatively, drain pasta through a colander, reserving 1 cup of the cooking water.
 Add drained pasta to sauce.